dsebastien/obsidian-dataview-serializer/CONTRIBUTING.md

 - Run `npm version patch`, `npm version minor` or `npm version major` to update the `manifest.json` and `package.json` files
 - Commit all changes
 - Tag with the correct version number (e.g., 1.1.0)
-- Build a production version
+- Push the changes and the tag
-- Create a release on GitHub and make sure to include the following files as binary attachments: `main.js`, `manifest.json`, and `styles.css`
+- The GitHub workflow will create the GitHub release and will add the necessary files as binary attachments